geudde/attic-chest/pages/02.season-1/08.meeting-08/11.constellation-3/docs.md

 He regained it, then ’mongst the jars further did stray
 He expected the wits of young men to find there
 For ’tis said that they lose them. on viewing the fair
-But you, gentle readers, must judge his surprize
+But you, gentle readers, must judge his surprise
 When scarce any of these met *his* curious eyes
 *British generals* there very frequently abound
 There Whitelock’s, Dalrymple’s, and Burrard’s are found.